Deluged by Hurricane Matthew, rural town waits for Florence

 As Hurricane Florence roars across the Carolina coast, her town 70 miles from the sea is once again among those worrying state authorities most.

-Forecasters warn rain will pour on them for days and the Lumber River that cuts through the middle of the city will continue to rise and likely spill out again.
-The flood could be as bad as the one two years ago that inundated entire neighborhoods and major highways.
+Forecasters warn rain will pour on them for days and the Lumber River will continue to rise and likely spill out again.
+The flood could be as bad as the one two years ago that inundated entire neighborhoods.
 People were rescued from rooftops.
 Worley’s house, and most of those around her, took in water up to the eaves.

 Then came Hurricane Matthew.

 “If you would have told me three years ago that there would be a biblical flood in Lumberton, I wouldn’t have believed you,” says Donnie Douglas, the editor of the local newspaper, the Robesonian.
-He took doughnuts to a staff meeting a few days ago, telling employees he only brings treats for a once-in-a-lifetime flood.
-Now he’s brought doughnuts twice in two years.
 “I guess we need to build an ark.”

 His newspaper on Friday reported the Lumber River was expected to rise to 24 feet by Sunday, far above its flood level and on par with what it reached during Matthew.

-He points to hopeful signs that this storm might not be as devastating: The river is lower than when the rains came in 2016, so there’s optimism it could stay in its banks.
-Emergency shelters filled up fast, an indication that people might be taking this storm more seriously.
-National Guard and city employees stacked 5,000 sandbags under an interstate overpass Friday afternoon, near where floodwaters swept into the city in 2016; ordinary civilians braved the rain and wind and falling trees to help.

-But even if the city avoids another catastrophe, the threat of it and the days of waiting are causing residents to relive the nightmare, Douglas says.
-Lumberton is in the Bible Belt, where many believe that God will deliver them only as much as they can handle, and Douglas is certain a second calamity might test that faith for many.

-“The county collectively is traumatized by what happened,” he says.
+“The county collectively is traumatized by what happened,” Douglas says.
 “And what might be happening again.”

 In most disasters, the poor suffer disproportionately, and it is no different here.
 The neighborhoods struggling to rebuild after Matthew are the same neighborhoods most at risk to flood again.
 Haggins was barely getting by back then, crashing with friends.
 After the water receded, she tried to go collect the little she owned from her friends’ houses, but they’d all flooded and everything she had in the world was gone.